Live from the Southern Command in sunny South Florida.

 Young viewers watching him on screen wanted to share that energy in a communal physical sense with others.

-Viewing him on TV now in his promise not realized persona made me both sad for what might have been an angry for letting myself believe in the TV imagery of a night in Grant Park in November.
+Viewing him on TV now in his promise not realized persona made me both sad for what might have been and angry for letting myself believe in the TV imagery of a night in Grant Park in November.

-Knowing something about shared memory and the way the national psyche Intersects with media, I believe millions of viewers like me unconsciously associate the Obama they now see on TV spinning and dodging and looking like a worried man with the giant they thought they saw in 2008, the one we kept comparing to Roosevelt, Kennedy, and Reagan as great media presidents.
+Knowing something about shared memory and the way the national psyche intersects with media, I believe millions of viewers like me unconsciously associate the Obama they now see on TV spinning and dodging and looking like a worried man with the giant they thought they saw in 2008, the one we kept comparing to Roosevelt, Kennedy, and Reagan as great media presidents.

-I admit, I admit I thought he was going to be a great TV president.
+I admit, I admit, I thought he was going to be a great TV president.

 In fact, the last great TV president to book into JFK, given the way the media were headed.